 Edition 41 – 50: $12,800

-The Making of Water / Fern / Ink, a video by Mark Katzman
+The Making of Water / Fern / Ink

 © 2019 Mark Katzman

-WATER / FERN / INK is a suite of five photogravures that I have made to help raise funds for my son Brady Morell’s first independent feature film, “Carousel”, which he has written and will direct.
-He is a recent graduate of the American Film Institute’s MFA program.
+WATER / FERN / INK is a suite of five photogravures I’ve made to help raise funds for my son, Brady Morell’s, first independent feature film, which he has written and will direct.

 I love how ink looks when it meets paper; it is a phenomenal thing to take pleasure in.